Ralph Coleman (American football): Houston Oilers

 Coleman was waived by the Houston Oilers before the start of the 1973 season.
 In March 1974, he was selected by the Birmingham Americans in the 24th round (282nd overall) of the WFL Pro Draft.

 Tampa Bay Buccaneers

 On March 23, 1976, he was signed by the Tampa Bay Buccaneers as a free agent.
 He was released on July 12.

 Personal life

-Coleman is serving a life sentence for murder in a South Carolina state prison.
+In 1988, he was first convicted of the murder of a Greenville nightclub bouncer and sentenced to life in prison.
+The state Supreme Court overturned that verdict and granted Coleman a new trial.
+In February 1990, the jury failed to reach a verdict in his second trial.
+In November 1990, he was convicted of murder in his third trial.
+Coleman is serving his life sentence for murder in a South Carolina state prison.
 He was a suspect in several other homicides in the state but not charged.

 In 1993, he appeared in a film produced by the U.S. Department of Justice entitled "Hard Choices: Inside Looking Out".
 The film presents the story of two fictional teenagers confronted by the temptation of drug use, who are advised by two former professional athletes (Coleman and Alex English).